Aluda-Ian/skulbus/README.md

 #features to solve the above problems

 Online bus booking and payment dashboard for parents Linking neighboring schools so that the bus can pick up students who are going to the same locality eg. western Kenya for capacity utilization
 Notification system for parents and school administration to know their student's journey and notification Easy bookiping for the matatu owners
+Real-Time Tracking: Implement GPS tracking and real-time monitoring of school buses, accessible by parents, schools, and transportation authorities via a mobile app.
+Safety Alerts: Provide real-time alerts for parents and schools about bus arrival times, delays, and any incidents during transit.
+Emergency wallet - this will help parents to deposit some money and use it when schools are closed abruptly

+#Efficiency and Optimization:
+Route Optimization: Use AI and machine learning algorithms to determine the most efficient routes, reducing travel time, fuel consumption, and emissions.
+Dynamic Scheduling: Adapt bus schedules in real-time based on traffic conditions, weather, and student needs, ensuring timely pickups and drop-offs.
+Fleet Management: Monitor and manage the bus fleet's performance, maintenance needs, and fuel efficiency through an integrated dashboard.